rackerm4/PsmTreeToSeq/README.md

 --output/-o | Specify output directory

 ## :bulb: Work to be done
-- save parameters of generated tree and ignore failed runs -> see Knows issues
+- Ignore parameters of failed runs -> see Knows issues
 - Passing Seq-Gen parameter from default config
 - randomized Seq-Gen parameters
 - several testing:
     - behavior with high tree counts & full size

 ## Known issues
+- Newick trees raise an error when read with Seq-Gen. Every newick tree is converted into a nexus tree.
+All newick tree will be deleted.

 - When ProtractedSpeciationProcess class raises an error, most of the time it's that error below.
 It will be ignored and the next run will start, **but the parameters still get saved**.
 ```